 - v.
 The notice must inform the parties that District policy and procedure prohibit knowingly making false statements or knowingly submitting false information to the investigator or at any other time during the grievance process. - vi.
 The notice must warn the parties that retaliation is strictly prohibited toward any individual who is part of this complaint and process.
-Accordingly, the parties must be informed that no District employee or other person may intimidate, threaten, coerce, or discriminate against any individual which interferes with any right or privilege secured by Title IX or this procedure or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this procedure.
+Accordingly, the parties must be informed that no students, staff, faculty, approved volunteers, or Board Members may intimidate, threaten, coerce, or discriminate against any individual which interferes with any right or privilege secured by Title IX or this procedure.